 Melrose, MA 02176

-You have the right to be provided with interpretation services if you do not speak English; to alternative communication techniques if you are hearing impaired; and to have other resources taken on your behalf to ensure effective communication.
+You have the right to be provided with interpretation services if you do not speak English, to alternative communication techniques if you are hearing impaired, and to have any other resources taken on your behalf to ensure effective communication.
 These services are provided free of charge.